-PSU has partnered with Virtual High School Global Consortium (VHS) to offer a MEd in Curriculum and Instruction with an Online Teaching and Learning concentration.
+PSU has partnered with VHS Collaborative to offer a MEd in Curriculum and Instruction with an Online Teaching and Learning concentration.
 The Online Teaching and Learning program meets the needs of teachers who are new to integrating technology into the classroom.
 It also helps educators incorporate cutting-edge technology within their classrooms.
 Participants will learn to use the Internet in instruction efficiently and effectively to develop student-centered, project-based learning that supports the development of 21st century skills.
 The capstone experience pairs students with an experienced online educator to help apply newly learned skills in the online education environment.

 In addition to this concentration, there is an option for students to earn a 15-credit Online Teaching and Learning Certificate.